Baker Motor Vehicle: Merger

-In 1913, Baker was overtaken in sales by Detroit Electric and, in 1914, merged with fellow Cleveland automaker Rauch and Lang to become Baker, Rauch & Lang.
-The last Baker cars were made in 1916, but electric industrial trucks continued for a few more years.
-Baker, Rauch & Lang produced the Owen Magnetic under contract.
+Around 1913, Baker was overtaken in sales by Detroit Electric and, in 1915, merged with fellow Cleveland automaker Rauch and Lang to become Baker, Rauch & Lang.
+The last Baker branded cars were made in 1916, but the electric industrial trucks continued for much longer.
+Baker, Rauch & Lang also produced the Owen Magnetic 1915-1920.

 Founder Walter C. Baker's Torpedo land speed record racer was the first car to have seat belts.
 The car was capable of over 75 mi/h.

 Walter Baker joined the board of Peerless Motor Company in 1919.